What Do Clinical Psychologist Do?

 - Counsel individuals and groups regarding problems, such as stress, substance abuse, or family situations, to modify behavior or to improve personal, social, or vocational adjustment.

-When polled, Clinical Psychologists say the following skills are most frequently used in their jobs:
+Clinical Psychologists state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.